 There is no catch.
 There's no cost to talk to a lawyer and you're not obligated to file a lawsuit after speaking with one.
 Plus, federal law strictly prohibits employers from retaliating against employees who exercise their legal rights or report potential labor law violations.

-Attorneys working with ClassAction.org are investigating whether class action lawsuits can be filed on behalf of auto insurance adjusters who use Colossus or ClaimIQ and weren’t paid overtime.
+Attorneys are investigating whether class action lawsuits can be filed on behalf of auto insurance adjusters who use Colossus or ClaimIQ and weren’t paid overtime.

-It is believed that some insurance companies may have misclassified these workers as “exempt” from overtime pay – meaning they’re not getting overtime when they should.
-Before lawsuits can even be considered, however, the attorneys we work with need to speak to a few insurance claims adjusters to learn more about their jobs and how they’re getting paid.
+They're looking into whether some insurance companies have misclassified these workers as “exempt” from overtime pay – meaning they’re not getting overtime when they should.

 Overtime Exemptions and How They Apply to Claims Adjusters